 TX HHS Form 8040.
 Federal Funding Accountability and Transparency Act (FFATA) Federal Awards Certification

-The TX HHS Form 8040, Federal Funding Accountability and Transparency Act (FFATA) Federal Awards Certification, is a crucial document used to certify material facts about federal awards.
-This form helps ensure compliance with federal law by providing accurate information about an organization's financial status and transparency in reporting.
+The TX HHS Form 8040, Federal Funding Accountability and Transparency Act (FFATA) Federal Awards Certification, is a crucial document that helps ensure transparency in federal funding awards.
+This form is used by contractors to certify their compliance with federal regulations and report material facts about their organization's financial information.

-This certification form requires the submission of specific information, including certifications about gross income, annual gross revenue from federal awards, and public access to compensation information for highly compensated officers or senior executives.
-The form also includes sections for signatures and dates, ensuring that authorized representatives attest to the accuracy and completeness of their statements.
+This certification requires the contractor to provide specific information about their organization's gross income, federal award revenue, and public access to compensation information for highly compensated officers or senior executives.
+The form also outlines conditions under which the contractor must provide written notice to HHSC if any of the certifications become incorrect or incomplete.
+Furthermore, the signer takes responsibility for ensuring the accuracy of the provided statements.

 Geo: